mailto:firstname.lastname@example.orgMore articles by David Lawyer

 At one time there were many "company towns" in America, where the company not only owned housing but also often provided nearby stores for their workers to shop at.
 The popular hit song of 1955, 16 Tons, goes: "I owe my soul to the company store".
 The company store, while in some cases charging excessive prices, was often conveniently located near the company housing so that workers could walk to it.
 But today, the company town in the U.S. is no more.

 In the old Soviet Union (Russia, etc.) many company towns were built (although they were not called by that name).
-In addition, large companies provided housing for their workers which was often conveniently located near the workplace.
-Also many cities and towns had government owned housing for citizens.
-With much fewer automobiles than the US, people needed to live near work, especially since a large portion of the population couldn't afford an automobile.
+In additon, large companies provided housing for their workers which was often conveniently located near the workplace.
+And also many cities and towns had government owned housing for citizens.
+With much fewer automobiles than the US, people needed to live near work.

 U.S. government policy needs to be established, promoting the live-near-work theme.
 As a first step, governments at all levels should seek to provide nearby housing for their employees which it would rent to them.
 Employees wouldn't be required to live there, but it would be an option.
 Should such housing be subsidized?
 Probably not, but it might be better if it were non-profit.

 With high job mobility, it's easy for people to change jobs to find a job nearer to where they live.
-As an alternative to moving to live near work, one might find a new job near where they live.
-An interesting proposal made by socialist Beckwith was to give everyone the right to demand work.
+Instead of moving to live near work, one justs finds a new job near where they live.
+An interesting proposal made by Beckwith was to give everyone the right to demand work.
 This means that one could pick a workplace near where they lived and then demand a job there.
 If they were qualified for the job they applied for, then they would get it, but the organization that hired them might then need to reduce the hours of other workers so as to keep their total wage bill constant, unless they wanted to increase production.

 If people rent but don't own, they are more mobile and can more easily move and change jobs.
 This is the desirable situation from the workers' perspective since it makes it easier for workers to live near work and also to change jobs.